8 Books That You Should Have Read in School but Didn't ...

 We had to read Dutch, English, French and German books, but this was no punishment.
 I think Madame Bovary by Flaubert was very educational.
 I will never get married.

-I read all of these in high school...?
+I read all of those in high school, plus many more

 I read all of these books!
 They are amazing, but almost every school reads half of these books